Katidian/stock-analysis/README.md

     Dim TickerEndingPrices(TickerIndex) As Single
 ```

-But VBA did not like this.
+VBA did not like this.
 When I tested my code by stepping through it using the debugging tool, I got an error about this line:

 ```
 '1b) Create three output arrays